Williamwenda/williamwenda.github.io/index.md

 ## Teaching

-- At *University of Toronto*: teaching assistant for *AER 1217H, Development of Autonomous UAS*.
+- At *University of Toronto*: teaching assistant for [AER 1217H, Development of Autonomous UAS*][aer1217].
 Responsible for designing experiments, grading assignements and providing instructions for the final project.

 ## Selected Publications